BorgwardtLab/proteinshake/docs/readthedocs/source/notes/custom.rst

 For the sake of this tutorial we will implement a small dataset with AlphaFoldDB structures of *E. coli*.
 We will query UniProtKB to obtain annotations for each protein and add them to the dataset.

-Let's have a look at how the ProteinShake base ``Dataset`` class is structured.
+Let's have a look at how the ProteinShake base :class:`~proteinshake.datasets.Dataset` class is structured.

 .. code:: python